bertomartin/git-recipes/content/04-working-with-branches.md

     ~/waterbug $ ls .git/refs/heads
     docs  master

-Using `git branch rm` to delete a branch has simply deleted the _reference_, not the actual _branch_ (the commits that that branch contained).
+Using `git branch rm` to delete a branch has simply deleted the _reference_, not the actual _branch_ (the chain of commits that that branch contained).
 That is why branching in Git is so fast and simple: branches are just named commit pointers and nothing more.

 ## The abandoned commit